 Use of Student Learning Evidence

 Macomb uses evidence of student learning to identify areas where changes in policies and practices may lead to improvement.
 Data on student success was used to update the College’s Academic Mobility Policy.
 This policy creates a process used to assure that students are registered in appropriate classes.
 All students taking courses in English composition, Mathematics, Reading and English for Academic Purposes (EAPP) are required to meet the established course prerequisites.
 In order to assure that students are properly placed for success in these basic courses, the college has a "mobility period" in place.
 Mobility occurs most often in, but is not limited to, English and Math.

 Macomb Community College’s participation in the Achieving the Dream initiative yielded a rich source of student learning data.
 An analysis of the data supported the implementation of the following activities to improve student success.

 - Everyday Math course designed specifically for students whose degree does not require advanced mathematics training.
 This new course focuses on everyday applications of mathematic principles.

 - More frequent developmental math course meetings.
 Many developmental math courses now meet three times per week rather than once or twice.

-- An Excellence in Teaching and Learning Series of professional development workshops is offered every semester.
+- A faculty focused Excellence in Teaching and Learning Series of professional development workshops is offered every semester.
 Sessions are led by faculty members with a focus on improving student success through engagement activities.